Skip to main content

 Juan Carlos Godoy.
 Argentine music.
 Escuela de Tango de Buenos Aires.

-“Entre tu amor y mi amor” by Alfredo De Ángelis with Juan Carlos Godoy, 1959.
+“Entre tu amor y mi amor” by Alfredo De Ángelis y su Orquesta Típica with Juan Carlos Godoy, 1959.

 Juan Carlos Godoy

-«Tango began to be something that interested me by 1933 when Agustín Magaldi came to Campana.
-He had to appear one Sunday at the theater of the Sociedad Italiana, but he had temporarily lost his voice and was unable to sing.
-He then only talked to the audience and his five guitarists played instead.
-I was a kid but I recall that Magaldi was a good-looking man and the fact that he was there was enough to please the audience.
+“Tango began to be something that interested me by 1933 when Agustín Magaldi came to Campana.
+He had to appear one Sunday at the theater of the Sociedad Italiana, but he had temporarily lost his voice and could not sing.
+He only talked to the audience, and his five guitarists played instead.
+I was a kid, but I recall that Magaldi was a good-looking man, and the fact that he was there was enough to please the audience.”

 Marcelo Solis